Isaiah Thomas Net Worth

 Isaiah Thomas Career

-The Sacramento Kings made Thomas their penultimate choice in the second round of the 2011 NBA Draft.
-He was selected the Western Conference’s NBA Rookie of the Month in February of the next year after averaging 12.2 points and 4.4 assists per game in that month.
-After averaging 13.6 points as well as 4.9 assists each game the next month, he was awarded that distinction once more.
-Throughout his last seasons with the Kings, Thomas kept on succeeding.
+The Sacramento Kings selected Isaiah Thomas as their second-to-last pick in the second round of the 2011 NBA Draft.
+He quickly made an impact, being named the Western Conference’s NBA Rookie of the Month in February of the following year, thanks to his averages of 12.2 points and 4.4 assists per game during that month.
+He received the same distinction once again in the following month after averaging 13.6 points and 4.9 assists per game.

-He had a career-high 38 points during a contest against the Oklahoma City Thunder in January 2014, and he equaled that number five days later in a match against the Indiana Pacers.
-Later, in March, he defeated the Washington Wizards while recording his first triple-double of his career, establishing him as the shortest NBA player to ever achieve a triple-double.
+Throughout his tenure with the Kings, Thomas continued to excel.
+He achieved a career-high 38 points in a game against the Oklahoma City Thunder in January 2014, and he matched that number just five days later in a game against the Indiana Pacers.
+In March, he recorded his first career triple-double, becoming the shortest NBA player to accomplish this feat, in a victory over the Washington Wizards.

-Thomas was bartered to the Boston Celtics in February 2015.
-He scored a season-high 34 points in an April victory over the Detroit Pistons, one of his team’s first significant triumphs.
-He was later recognized as the Eastern Conference Player of the Week.
-The following year, in a defeat to the Pistons, Thomas connected his career-high of 38 points.
-He won another Eastern Conference Player of the Week honor in February 2016, helping the Celtics to a 4-0 week record.
+In February 2015, Thomas was traded to the Boston Celtics.
+He had a standout performance in an April victory over the Detroit Pistons, scoring a season-high 34 points and receiving recognition as the Eastern Conference Player of the Week.
+The following year, he equaled his career-high of 38 points in a loss to the Pistons and earned another Eastern Conference Player of the Week honor in February 2016.

-Thomas increased his career-high point total in the playoffs by scoring 42 points in a victory over the Atlanta Hawks.
-In the 2016–17 season, he maintained his success, tallying at least 20 points in all but one of the first 21 games.
-He once again surpassed his career-high point total in December when he scored 44 points in an overtime win over the Memphis Grizzlies.
-A little more than a week later, he tallied 52 points in a victory over the Miami Heat, surpassing the total once more.
-His 52 points ranked fourth all-time in Celtics history for scoring.
+Thomas continued his success into the playoffs, setting a new career-high with 42 points in a win over the Atlanta Hawks.
+During the 2016-2017 season, he maintained his impressive performance, scoring at least 20 points in all but one of the first 21 games.
+In December, he once again surpassed his career-high, scoring 44 points in an overtime win against the Memphis Grizzlies.
+Shortly after, he scored 52 points in a victory over the Miami Heat, ranking fourth in Celtics history for scoring.

-In February 2017, Thomas had his 40th straight game with 20 or more points.
-After 43 games, his streak—which was a franchise record—came to an end.
-Thomas later helped the Celtics defeat the Chicago Bulls in the opening round of the playoffs.
-He subsequently assisted his club in defeating the Washington Wizards in Game 1 of the Eastern Conference semifinals.
-Thomas took the series lead in Game 2 by scoring 53 points, which is the second-highest total in Celtics postseason history.
+In February 2017, Thomas had his 40th consecutive game with 20 or more points, setting a franchise record.
+After 43 games, his streak came to an end.
+In the playoffs, Thomas helped the Celtics defeat the Chicago Bulls in the first round and led his team to victory over the Washington Wizards in Game 2 of the Eastern Conference semifinals, scoring 53 points in the game, the second-highest total in Celtics postseason history.

-Thomas finally joined the club in January 2018 after considerable waiting, scoring 17 points in 19 minutes during a victory over the Trail Blazers.
-Later on in the month, in a defeat to the Thunder, he had a season-high 24 points.
-Thomas was transferred to the Los Angeles Lakers in February 2018.
-He participated in a few games before having arthroscopic surgery on his right hip, which resulted in a season-ending injury.
+Thomas eventually joined the Cavaliers in January 2018, scoring 17 points in 19 minutes in his debut against the Trail Blazers.
+Later that month, he achieved a season-high 24 points in a game against the Thunder.
+However, he was traded to the Los Angeles Lakers in February 2018.
+Shortly after, Thomas underwent arthroscopic surgery on his right hip, leading to a season-ending injury.

-He later agreed to a one-year contract with the Denver Nuggets in July.
-In a victory over the Kings in February 2019, when he made his team debut, he scored eight points.
-Thomas joined the Washington Wizards that summer, but in December he received a two-game suspension for invading the fans during a game.
-He was moved to the Los Angeles Clippers the following season but was ultimately released.
-Thomas agreed to a 10-day deal with the New Orleans Pelicans in April 2021.
+In July, Thomas signed a one-year contract with the Denver Nuggets.
+He made his debut for the team in February 2019, scoring eight points in a victory over the Kings.
+Thomas joined the Washington Wizards that summer but received a two-game suspension in December for entering the stands during a game.
+He was then traded to the Los Angeles Clippers but was ultimately released.
+In April 2021, Thomas agreed to a 10-day deal with the New Orleans Pelicans.

 Isaiah Thomas Net Worth